Ada-Developers-Academy/core-unit-2/api-3-database-models-read/create.md

 ### !challenge
 * type: tasklist
 * id: 4de3Ri
-* title: Create, Creating a Book Endpoint
+* title: Creating a Book Endpoint
 ##### !question

 Think about the "Creating a Book Endpoint."